hyphacoop/handbook/finance.md

 After client payments are collected at our **Desjardins** or **TransferWise** accounts, we need to:

-1. Move money to the appropriate accounts at our financial instituions
+1. Move money to the appropriate accounts at our financial institutions
 1. Record actual exchange rates and transaction costs
 1. Update our bookkeeping records in **Quickbooks Online**
 1. Finalize and archive invoices